carlospzlz/grpc-app/README.md

 ```
 ./client --request file files/helloworld.txt
 ```
-The file will be transmitted and copied to the current directory.
+The file will be transmitted and written to the current directory.